qrvey/partner-portal/docs/ui-docs/dataviews/chart-types.md

 At the top of the chart builder, there are 2 fields for *Category* and *Values*.
 In these fields, you can drag and drop columns from your data panel located on the left side.
 In the middle section, you can set the title and a description for the chart.
-Finally, the Word cloud will be displayed on the canvas once at least one column is dropped as category or value.
+Finally, the Word cloud will be displayed on the canvas once at least one column is dropped as a category or value.

 ![33_chart_types](https://s3.amazonaws.com/cdn.qrvey.com/documentation_assets/ui-docs/dataviews/Chart+Types/33_ct.png#thumbnail)